cozy-labs/cozy-light/README.md

 the full stack again, but you will have a strong isolation between the two users.

-*Why did you write Cozy Light in Javascript instead of Coffeescript?*
+*Why did you write Cozy Light in JavaScript instead of Coffeescript?*

 We are Coffescript fanboys but many people complain that our language choice prevented them to contribute.
 We think that collaborative work matters the most.
-So we decided to write Cozy Light in Javascript.
+So we decided to write Cozy Light in JavaScript.

 *How do I write my own application?*